aforward9600/pokemonpalette/README.md

   - If player is frozen, the hyperbeam recharge bit is now cleared
      - now matches how enemy mon's recharge bit is cleared upon being frozen
      - this prevents getting stuck in a loop unable to do anything on your turn
-  - Blaine will not use a super potion at full HP
+  - Blaine will not use a healing item at full HP
   - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves).
   - The BIRD type has been reinstated and renamed to TYPELESS.
 It acts as a universally neutral type (particularly for Struggle)
+  - AI trainers have priority on switching or using a move
+  - AI type effectiveness function now takes type 1 and 2 into account together
+	 - Before AI would only look at the type it encountered first in a list search
+     - AI will now treat a move as neutral if type 1 makes it supereffective but type 2 makes it not effective

 - Move fixes
   - dire hit/focus energy now quadruples crit rate instead of quarters